Josef Terboven: Reichskommissar of Norway

-Terboven was named Reichskommissar for Norway on 24 April 1940, even before the military invasion was completed on 10 June 1940.
-He moved into Skaugum, the official residence of the Crown Prince of Norway, in September 1940 and made his headquarters in the Norwegian parliament building.
-Nothing in Terboven's background and training particularly qualified him for this post, though he had Hitler's full confidence.
-He was responsible to no one but Hitler, and within the Nazi governmental hierarchy his office stood on the same level as the Reich Ministries.
-Terboven regarded himself as virtually an autonomous viceroy with what he termed “limitless power of command.”
+Terboven was named Reichskommissar for Norway on 24 April 1940 even before the military invasion's completion on 10 June.
+He moved into Skaugum, the official residence of Crown Prince Olav, in September 1940 and made his headquarters in the Norwegian Parliament building.
+Nothing in Terboven's background and training particularly qualified him for that post, but he had Hitler's full confidence.
+He was responsible to no one but Hitler, and within the Nazi governmental hierarchy, his office stood on the same level as the Reich Ministries.
+Terboven regarded himself as virtually an autonomous viceroy with what he termed "limitless power of command".
 His conception of his role resulted in his attempting to ignore any directives not issued by Hitler himself.

-Reichskommissar Terboven had supervisory authority over only the German civilian administration that was very small and that did not rule Norway directly.
-Day-to-day governmental affairs were managed by the existing seven-member Norwegian Administrative Council set up by the Norwegian Supreme Court after the king and cabinet had fled into exile.
+Reichskommissar Terboven had supervisory authority over only the German civilian administration, which was very small and did not rule Norway directly.
+Day-to-day governmental affairs were managed by the existing seven-member Norwegian Administrative Council, which had been set up by the Norwegian Supreme Court after the king and cabinet fled into exile.
 On 25 September 1940, Terboven dismissed the Administrative Council and appointed a thirteen-member Provisional State Council to administer affairs.
 All the members were Terboven's hand-picked appointees and worked under his control and supervision.
-A proclamation was issued deposing King Haakon VII, outlawing the government-in-exile, disbanding the Storting and banning all political parties except Vidkun Quisling’s Nasjonal Samling.
-Terboven therefore remained in ultimate charge of Norway until the end of the war in 1945, even after permitting the formation of a Norwegian puppet regime on 1 February 1942 under Quisling as minister-president, the so-called Quisling government.
+A proclamation was issued deposing King Haakon VII, outlawing the government-in-exile, disbanding the Storting and banning all political parties except Vidkun Quisling's Nasjonal Samling.
+Terboven therefore remained in ultimate charge of Norway until the end of the war in 1945, even after he had permitted the formation of a Norwegian puppet regime on 1 February 1942 under Quisling as minister-president, the so-called Quisling government.

-Terboven also did not have authority over the 400,000 regular German Army forces stationed in Norway which were under the command of Generaloberst Nikolaus von Falkenhorst but he did command a personal force of around 6,000 men, of whom 800 were part of the secret police.
-In contrast to the military forces commanded by Falkenhorst, which aimed to reach an understanding with the Norwegian people and were under orders by Falkenhorst to treat Norwegians with courtesy, Terboven behaved in a petty and ruthless way and was widely disliked, not only by the Norwegians but also by many Germans.
-Goebbels, the Reich Minister of Propaganda, expressed annoyance in his diary about what he called Terboven's "bullying tactics" against the Norwegians, as they alienated the population against the Germans.
-Though Terboven's relations with the army commander were strained, his relations with the Higher SS and Police Leader, Wilhelm Rediess, were very good and he cooperated in providing Rediess' staff a free hand with their policies of repression.
+Terboven also did not have authority over the 400,000 regular German Army forces that were stationed in Norway which were under the command of Generaloberst Nikolaus von Falkenhorst, but he commanded a personal force of around 6,000 men of whom 800 were part of the secret police.
+In contrast to the military forces commanded by Falkenhorst, which aimed to reach an understanding with the Norwegian people and were under orders by Falkenhorst to treat Norwegians with courtesy, Terboven behaved in a petty and ruthless way and was widely disliked not only by the Norwegians but also by many Germans.
+Goebbels, the Reich Minister of Propaganda, expressed annoyance in his diaries about what he called Terboven's "bullying tactics" against the Norwegians, as they alienated the population against the Germans.
+Terboven's relations with the army commander were strained, but his relations with the Higher SS and Police Leader, Wilhelm Rediess, were very good, and he co-operated in providing Rediess's staff a free hand with their policies of repression.